 Do you want to know the best part about working and living in the Tetons?
 It’s all the free stuff that comes with it.
-For example, since I work right on the shores of Jackson lake, I get free kayak rentals and discounts on float trips, gondola tours, and horseback rides.
+For example, since I worked right on the shores of Jackson lake, I got free kayak rentals and discounts on float trips, gondola tours, and horseback rides.
 Because many companies in the same area have some kind of business with each other, they have initiatives to discount employees.

 If you want to go horseback riding, great news!
 There’s plenty of outfitters to choose from- Swift Creek Outfitters, for example, charges $55 for an hour long hike.
 If you want to take a scenic float, look no further than Solitude Float Trips.
 For whitewater rafting, Mad River Boat Trips is the company for you.

 The Lakes: from warm and shallow to deep and glacial

 If you want to go swimming, I suggest String Lake because it is the warmest (and shallowest) lake in the park.
 In the summer, I saw plenty of people hanging out on its pebbly shores and kayaking and having picnics.
 If you want a nice hike followed by a plunge into a beautiful, blue lake, look no further than Phelps Lake on the south side of the Tetons!
 And don’t forget about Jackson Lake with all its pristine islands and bays- it has multiple marinas including Signal Mountain Marina, Leeks Marina, and Colter Bay marina.
 The kayaking and paddle boarding is just phenomenal.

 There are many lakes that are easy to get to and are at the base of the mountains, making for great views.
 Jenny Lake is cold but has a ferry shuttle service to Inspiration Falls (beautiful waterfalls that get many, many visits a year) and the Cascade Canyon trailhead.